 If you have a stay-at-home spouse or partner, you can’t participate in a Day Care Flexible Spending Account.

 You may receive reimbursement for eligible expenses up to the amount in your account at the time you submit your claim.
-Expenses can be incurred until March 15 of the following plan year, and you have until June 15 to submit claims.
+Expenses can be incurred through the end of the plan grace period (March 15, 2023), and you have until June 15, 2023, to submit claims.